berkeley-scf/berkeley-scf.github.io/faqs/how-edit-profile.md

 title: "How do I edit my website profile page"
 ---
 You can edit your webpage (your profile page) at the department website as follows.
-Postdocs should contact <hr@stat.berkeley.edu>.
+Postdocs should contact hr@stat.berkeley.edu.

-1. [Login](/cas) using your CalNet credentials by clicking on the 'login' link in the lower right of any page on the website.
+1. [Login](https://statistics.berkeley.edu/cas) using your CalNet credentials by clicking on the 'login' link in the lower right of any page on the website.
-2. Go to your profile page, generally of the form statistics.berkeley.edu/people/firstname-lastname.
-You may need to go to <a href="/node/7681" data-entity-substitution="canonical" data-entity-type="node" data-entity-uuid="d24bf399-173e-47f4-94ba-a0b7f80b6332">People</a>
-    to find your page.
+1. Go to your profile page, generally of the form statistics.berkeley.edu/people/firstname-lastname.
+You may need to go to [People](https://statistics.berkeley.edu/people) to find your page.
-3. Click on Edit in the blue menu bar above your picture on your page.
+1. Click on Edit in the blue menu bar above your picture on your page.
-4. Modify or add information to the various fields as desired following the structure outlined below:
+1. Modify or add information to the various fields as desired following the structure outlined below:
     - Make sure you have a picture!
     - Faculty: please fill out 1) the Research Expertise and Interests